uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 Device Execution Policies
 +++++++++++++++++++++++++

-The device execution policy class ``oneapi::dpl::execution::device_policy`` specifies the `SYCL`_ device and queue to run oneDPL algorithms.
+A device execution policy represents a `SYCL`_ device and queue to run oneDPL algorithms.

 .. code:: cpp